wickworks/witchdice/README.md

 - someday: switch away from the heavy firebase server to a lightweight peer-to-peer network
 - clear out data on firebase periodically even if nobody has visited that room in a long time

+#### WITCH+CRAFT MECHANICS ####
+- be able to delte characters
+- prereqs for techniques
+- push to roll history
+- click stamina checkmarks to check ALL BOXES UP TO THAT MARK, have little message when all are filled
+- special "new project" button when it's empty, just like up top
+- have it automatically add the automatic techniques

+- export project cards to clipboard or to pdf

 #### DND MECHANICS ####
 - bug with triggered attacks: fireball, then an ice knife causes the triggered one to always show up